What Huerter likely starting for season opener means for Kings

 Murray is the fourth player joining the Big Three in Sacramento's starting lineup, and, if able, Huerter will complete the puzzle.

 Huerter was cleared for full contact court activity on Oct.
 11 after a lengthy shoulder recovery, which included surgery in April to repair a torn left labrum.
-For the first time this offseason, he was a full participant in practice all week.
+For the first time this offseason, he was a full participant in practice all week and on Wednesday officially was cleared to play in Thursday's game.

 Murray, Sabonis and Brown spoke to the media after Tuesday's practice, each confident in their assessment and praise of Huerter's readiness and physique.
 And, of course, all overjoyed to share the floor with the sharpshooter once again.